DomBom16/zenif/README.md

 # Zenif 0.3.0

-Zenif (pronounced "Zenith") is a powerful and versatile Python module designed to enhance the efficiency and performance of your programs.
-Whether you're a seasoned developer or just starting out, Zenif offers a suite of tools to streamline your workflow and improve code management.
-Zenif currently enables developers with a simple yet highly customizable logger with support for multiple streams, a set of utility decorators, like `@cache` and `@rate_limiter`, a handful of tools to create a command-line interface with interactive prompts and argument handling, and easy-to-use schemas to validate your user's inputs.
+Zenif (pronounced "Zenith") is a cutting-edge Python library designed to enhance the efficiency and performance of your software development projects.
+Whether you’re an experienced developer or just beginning your coding journey, Zenif provides a robust suite of tools to simplify workflows, optimize code management, and deliver exceptional functionality.

 - [Zenif 0.3.0](#zenif-030)
   - [Installation](#installation)